University Health System, Inc.

 This is a joint notice covering:

-- All University Health System employees, volunteers, students, residents, service providers, including clinicians, who have access to health information
+- All UHS employees, volunteers, students, residents, service providers, including clinicians, who have access to health information

 - Any health care professional authorized to enter information into your medical record

-These persons or entities will share your medical information as necessary to facilitate your care.
+These persons or entities will share your medical information as necessary.

 We reserve the right to change privacy practices, and make the new practices effective for all the information we maintain.
 Revised notices will be available in our facilities, and will be available from your health care provider.

-When you visit a University Health System facility, we may use your medical information to treat you, to obtain payment for services, and to conduct normal business known as health care operations.
+When you visit a UHS facility, we may use your medical information to treat you, to obtain payment for services, and to conduct normal business known as health care operations.
 Examples of how we use your information include:

 Treatment – We keep a record of each visit and/or admission.
 This record may include your test results, diagnoses, medications, and your response to medications or other therapies.
 This allows your doctors, nurses and other clinical staff to provide appropriate care to meet your needs.